Fai-s/Azure-Applications-project-main/README.md

 ## Log In Credentials for FlaskWebProject

-- Username: projectadmin
+- Username: admin
-- Password: Project123
+- Password: pass

 Or, once the MS Login button is implemented, it will automatically log into the `admin` account.